 “Tracey, can I talk to you?”

-She looks horrified that I caught her bullying Clara.
+She looked horrified that I caught her bullying Clara.
 She hangs her head and walks towards me expecting to be punished.
 When she finally stands in front of me I wrap my arm around her shoulder, and we walk over to a tree on the playground, and I invite her to sit down.

 Today, I will help Tracey dream.
 I will reach into my heart and pull out my sparkle.
-I will show her that I believe in her, that I love her and one day she may grow up to be a princess.
+And I will show her that I believe in her, that I love her and one day she may grow up to be a princess.

 I am a teacher, a mother and a friend.
 I have the potential to change a child’s life and help them to believe there is a better life outside the nightmare they live in every day.